TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-09_pipeline_template_base_design.md

 ## Conclusion

-The AbstractPipelineTemplate class provides a solid foundation for all pipeline templates, ensuring consistency, enforcing best practices, and implementing common functionality.
+The PipelineTemplateBase class provides a solid foundation for all pipeline templates, ensuring consistency, enforcing best practices, and implementing common functionality.
 This makes it easier to create and maintain pipeline templates, and supports the goals of the Pipeline Template Modernization Plan.

+The renaming from AbstractPipelineTemplate to PipelineTemplateBase and from PipelineBuilderTemplate to PipelineAssembler further improves clarity by:

+1. **Better Semantics**: Names more clearly reflect component roles
+2. **Consistent Naming**: Follows standard naming patterns in the codebase
+3. **Clearer Distinction**: Makes the relationship between components more obvious
+4. **Improved Readability**: Code is easier to understand at a glance

 The recent update to use lightweight configuration validation instead of comprehensive dependency validation further strengthens this foundation by: